 The next day my yellow zinc plated nuts arrived for the intake manifold...
 GOOOOOLD

 Test fit one to see how it looked.
 I'll need to clean the manifold a bit lol.
-When I got home later that day, a package from URO was there... the EPDM coolant pipe seals!
+When I got home later that day, a package from URO was there as well... the EPDM coolant pipe seals!
 It ends up, Viton does not play nicely long-term with Ethylene Glycol, which is a primary component of coolant.
-So the AGA "upgraded" seals I installed, not so much an upgrade...
+So the AGA "upgraded" seals I installed?
+Not so much an upgrade...
 URO contacted me about that after reading my build thread and sent seals for free as the coolant pipe has a lifetime warranty so that was pretty cool.
 So once the coolant seal is in, I can FINALLY button up the intake manifold for good and be done with the coolant pipe once and for all!

 Then I went back to working on some valve stem seals... heres one of the hardest ones to do, pictured in place...

 And if you were curious how I was putting the keepers on without the tool...

 Just using my long fingers...
 I'd get one on with a little grease (you use a little grease with the tool, too) and then spin it around to the opposite side, then pop the other one on